gaelbernard/datadreamplus/README.md

 ```

 ### Load a dataset
-All datasets are composed of three dataframe that can be loaded independently.
+All datasets are composed of three dataframes that can be loaded independently.
 Each dataset will be saved locally in the `data` folder.
 When you run the command again, it compares the MD5 and only download the files that have changed.
 ```python
 # Load the dataset helloworld
 d = DataDream('helloworld')